 On July 9, as Mark Cavendish, a.k.a. the Manx Missile, approached the final straightaway on Stage 13 of the Tour de France, the British cyclist rose out of his saddle, pushed through a gap in the pack and began to vigorously rock his bike from side to side, tying the record for the most stages ever won (34).

-The graceful move, known as en danseuse (to dance on the pedals) in French, is a common one among both elite cyclists and weekend warriors attacking hills or sprinting toward a finish.
+The graceful rocking motion, known as en danseuse (to dance on the pedals) in French, is a common one among both elite cyclists and weekend warriors attacking hills or sprinting toward a finish.

 But whether it actually boosts performance, or could even hinder it, has been a matter of some debate.